 Our results show that being assigned to more online lectures has an overall negative effect on students' exam performance, consistent with most prior work.
-However, this overall effect masks large gender differences: We find that increasing the proportion of online lectures by 10 percentage points lowers women's exam score by 0.04 SD (p-value = 0.0002).
+However, this overall effect masks large gender differences.
+We find that increasing the proportion of online lectures in a course by 10 percentage points lowers women's exam score for the course by 0.038 SD (p-value < 0.0001).
 For men, in contrast, we observe a precisely estimated null effect.
-The 95% confidence intervals allow us to rule out effects smaller than -0.01 SD and larger than 0.015 SD when men's online share increases by 10 percentage points.
+The 95% confidence intervals allow us to rule out effects smaller than -0.010 SD and larger than 0.016 SD.
+The gender gap in the effect of online instruction is also precisely estimated: the effect of a 10 percentage point increase in the online proportion is 0.041 SD (p-value = 0.0002) lower for women than for men.

 Could this gender gap in the impact of online instruction be a chance finding?
-Given that gender is a frequently observed and commonly tested characteristic, we must worry about reporting a statistically significant yet spurious gender gap.
-This concern is especially valid for the first paper documenting a stark gender difference in the effect of online instruction.
-To rule out the possibility of a false positive, we apply multiple testing corrections to all pre-registered dimensions of heterogeneity.
-Applying the step-down procedure by Romano and Wolf (2005, 2016) yields a corrected p-value of 0.001 (original p-value = 0.0002).
-A more conservative Bonferroni correction yields a p-value of 0.004.
+Given that gender is a frequently observed and commonly tested characteristic, we must be concerned about reporting a statistically significant yet spurious gender gap.
+To rule out the possibility of a false positive, we apply multiple testing corrections to all preregistered dimensions of heterogeneity.
+Our results remain highly significant after applying the Romano and Wolf (2005, 2016) step-down procedure and an even more conservative Bonferroni correction (p-value=0.0036).
 These results clearly reject the idea of a chance finding.

-After establishing the negative impact of online instruction on women's overall exam performance, we unpack this impact by linking lecture content to individual exam questions.
-We then test how online instruction affects student performance for lecture content covered during and after the experimental period.
-We find that online instruction does not affect women's performance on exam questions related to content taught early in the term-basic yet fundamental concepts.
-However, online instruction significantly reduces their performance for lecture content covered later in the semester-more advanced and difficult topics building upon the earlier content.
-This negative dynamic spillover effect may be due to (1) women not fully grasping the basic content taught online or (2) women's interest and later investments decreasing after the initial online exposure.
-This dynamic effect suggests that online instruction may be particularly harmful for women's longer-term learning outcomes.
+After establishing the negative effect of online instruction on women's overall exam performance, we unpack this impact by linking lecture content to individual exam questions.
+We then test how online instruction affects student performance for questions related to lecture content covered in different periods of the semester.
+The results show that the negative effect of online instruction is more pronounced for questions covered later in the semester-the more advanced and difficult topics.
+This dynamic spillover effect may be due to: (1) the effect of online instruction accumulating over time, since later lectures typically build upon earlier ones, or (2) early online lectures decreasing women's learning motivation or investment in later periods.
+The dynamics of the effect suggests that online instruction may be particularly harmful for women's longer-term learning outcomes.

 Next, we investigate whether the impact of online lectures varies across courses.
 Our results show that the negative effect of online instruction on women is strongest in the two most mathintensive courses: Mathematics and Microeconomics.
-Specifically, a 10-percentage-points increase in the proportion of online lectures in these courses lowers women's final course grades by approximately 0.08 SD-compared to only 0.02 SD in other courses.
-One possible explanation for this result could be that the lack of immediate feedback, clarification opportunities, and peer support is particularly harmful for math-intensive subjects where women are less self-confident than men (Herbert & Stipek, 2005; Else-Quest et al., 2010).
+Specifically, a 10 percentage point increase in the proportion of online lectures in these courses lowers women's final course grades by approximately 0.08 SD, compared to only 0.02 SD in other courses.
+One possible explanation for this result could be that the lack of immediate feedback, clarification opportunities, and peer support is particularly harmful for math-intensive subjects in which women are less self-confident than men (Herbert and Stipek, 2005; Else-Quest et al. 2010).